-The following FCA-proposed measures which apply to banks, building societies and credit providers are now in force:
+The FCA has set out various measures which apply to banks, building societies and credit providers regarding consumer credit products.

-- An up to three month payment freeze on loans, including guarantor loans, logbook loans and home collected credit, and credit cards.
+Borrowers can ask for a payment freeze of up to three months on loans, including guarantor loans, logbook loans and home collected credit, and credit cards.
 Alternatively, customers will be able to pay a token amount.

-- Firms to ensure overdraft customers are no worse off on price than before recent overdraft changes came into force.
+Firms are also obliged to ensure overdraft customers are no worse off on price than before recent overdraft changes came into force.

 Rail passengers with advanced or season tickets will get a full refund.
 Contact either your train company or independent ticket retailer – wherever you bought your ticket originally.
 Click here for more.

-All live sports events have been put on hold.
-Sky Sports is allowing customers to pause their subscription.
-BT Sport customers can apply for one-month’s credit back or donate the cost of one month’s subscription to support NHS workers.
+All live sports events were on hold in March and Sky Sports allowed customers to pause their subscription.
+BT Sport customers could apply for one-month’s credit back or donate the cost of one month’s subscription to support NHS workers.

 Driving and MOTs

 Drivers can continue to use their vehicles even if their MOT has expired.
 Car, motorbike and van drivers were given a six-month MOT exemption (from 30 March) so they can carry out essential journeys such as to work (frontline staff/key workers), shops to buy food or to help a vulnerable person.